Calumarii/RockPaperScissorsAPI/README.md

 `POST /api/games/{id}/join`

-Join a created game using the received game id and new player name in the request-body:
+Join a created game using the received game id, and new player name in the request-body.
+Names must be distinct, with 2 players only:

 {
 "id": "game id",